I’ve written the Most Popular Blog Challenges You Can Try last year.

 On Saturday, we went to Shake Shack for brunch.
 My husband was super excited about the new Buffalo sandwich just launched. lol

-We ordered two Buffalo sandwiches, one fries, two large iced tea.
+We ordered two Buffalo sandwiches, one fries, and two large iced tea.

 Costco – $82.54